stevenringo/Sublime-Text-Advanced-CSV/README.md

 It's often easiest to work with CSV data when the columns are properly lined up.
 This plugin provides a command to line up all the columns using spaces (`Justify columns`) and to collapse them back again (`Collapse columns`).

-It also includes features to insert and delete columns and to sort data by column, with or without a header row, and respecting numeric order and lexigraphical order as appropriate.
+It also includes commands to insert and delete columns and to sort data by column, with or without a header row, and respecting numeric order and lexigraphical order as appropriate.

 An entire column may be block selected (`Select column`), which enables complex operations like quickly reordering, merging, adding & deleting multiple columns.

-The plugin includes a feature to clean up empty trailing commas from rows, which are often left when opening a CSV file in Excel.
+The plugin includes a command to clean up empty trailing commas from rows, which are often left when opening a CSV file in Excel.

-All the above features work in both justified and collapsed modes.
+All the above commands work in both justified and collapsed modes.

 Finally, the plugin has full support for RFC 4180 quoting.